Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 While this model only contains essential elements, its applicability to ultracold atom experiments was demonstrated by the Esslinger group \citep{Stoferle:06} and a large number of subsequent works have taken advantage of it over the last two decades.
 More complex versions of the above model have also been developed, for example considering anisotropic traps \citep{Idziaszek:05,bougas2020stationary} or interactions via higher order partial waves \citep{Kanjilal:2004,Idziaszek:06,zinner2012}.
 A further extension to the situation where the two particles are trapped in differently centered harmonic oscillator potentials of the same frequency was analytically solved by \citep{Krych:2009}, who showed that in this case the relative Hamiltonian corresponds to a harmonic oscillator with an off-center delta function.
 It is worth noting that many solutions to the situations named above also exist in higher dimensions, but are not discussed in this review.

 It is also possible to extend the Hamiltonian in Eq.~\eqref{eq:TwoParticlesInTrap} to include the effect of spin orbit coupling.
 The spectrum of such a system was discussed in \citep{Guan:2014}, the spin structure in \citep{Guan:2015} and a numerical treatment that included the Raman coupling term was presented in \citep{Usui:2020}.
-Finally, the physics of two particles in an anharmonic potential, where the center-of-mass and relative degrees of freedom can couple, was explored in \citep{Matthies:2007}, and for the situation of an anharmonic optical lattice in \citep{Mentink:2009}.
+Finally, the physics of two particles in an anharmonic potential, where the center-of-mass and relative degrees of freedom can couple, was explored in \citep{Matthies:2007}.

 The existence of analytical solutions allows one to have full access to all classical and quantum properties of the system, and we will discuss different stationary properties below.
 However, it is worth noting that the existing solutions can also be used to further applications in other areas.
 Examples of this are a more precise description of the interaction term of the Bose-Hubbard model \citep{buchler2010,Kremer:17}, the description of quantum gates \citep{Calarco2000, Negretti:2005}, or for discussing the measurement of spatial mode entanglement in ultracold bosons \citep{Goold:2009}.
 Furthermore, the knowledge of the exact solutions for the delta-split harmonic oscillator has allowed one to study the many-body physics in the Tonks limit in such systems \citep{Busch:03,Goold:08,Goold:08b}.